 A collection of Xal'atath's whispers.
 Beware of spoilers.

-- The Bus Came Back: Taken out of the spotlight along with all of the other Artifact Weapons at the end of Legion, Xal'atath is making a return in Battle for Azeroth in patch 8.1.
+- The Bus Came Back: Taken out of the spotlight along with all of the other Artifact Weapons at the end of Legion, Xal'atath makes a return in Battle for Azeroth in patch 8.1, where it had come into the posession of the Naga; it uses the player to make a deal with N'zoth, and was last seen guiding Nathanos Blightcaller to the location of Nazjatar.

 - Captain Ersatz: Of Xel'lotath